miker704/Strife/patches2.md

     - Added $TR!F3 B0T tag to server members list component
     - Removed User Nav Bar from frontend routes.
     - Removed Dm Server Nav Bar from frontend routes.
+    - Placed User Navbar into the nav section container of where it used to float above on.

 ## Backend Changes